solvebio/solvebio-ruby/README.md

 # Installation

+    gem install solvebio # may need sudo

-Right now we only support installing from git:
+Installing from git:

     git clone https://github.com/solvebio/solvebio-ruby.git
 	cd solvebio-ruby
-	gem install netrc  # install gem dependencies, may need sudo rake test          # or make test
+	gem install netrc  # install gem dependencies, may need sudo rake test          # or "make test"
-    sudo rake install  # or make install
+    sudo rake install  # or "make install"

 This also builds a *solvebio* gem which you can use elsewhere.